Virginia and Martin Krause Scholarship Fund

 His goal for establishing this scholarship fund was not only to help current students enrolled at MLHS but also to attract new students who may not be able to attend without financial assistance.

 Gifts are welcome to this fund.
-Please make checks out to: The Virginia and Martin Krause Scholarship Fund.
+Please make checks out to:

-Mail them directly to: The Mankato Area Foundation, 127 South Second Street, Suite 100, Mankato, MN 56001.
+127 South Second Street, Suite 100, Mankato, MN 56001.

 Both helped with spring and fall rummage sales over the years, with Virginia missing only one until her passing.
 One of Virginia’s passions was to sort through the donated jewelry, make needed repairs, and bag it.
 She took unique pieces and made them into a dazzling Christmas tree artwork that sold at the dinner auction.

 Virginia was diagnosed with cancer in April 2016.
 While she was hospitalized in September, Marty and Virginia talked a lot about their life and Virginia shared her final wishes.
-One of them included a legacy that she wanted to leave.
-With the assistance of attorney Fred W. Krahmer, Marty established the Virginia and Martin Krause Scholarship Fund through the Mankato Area Foundation.
+One wish was to include a scholarship legacy at MLHS to bless future students.
+With the assistance of attorney Fred W. Krahmer, Marty established a scholarship fund through the Mankato Area Foundation.

-After Virginia passed away in September of 2016, Marty chose to create the Virginia and Martin Krause scholarship fund in her memory and to honor their family’s commitment to providing options for students.
+After Virginia passed away in September of 2016, Marty chose to create the Virginia and Martin Krause Scholarship Fund in her memory and to honor their family’s commitment to providing options for students.
 “We’ve been there (with MLHS) since Day 1,” said Marty, recalling the work involved with building the school in 1983.
 “We wanted something that would last forever.”

 “Both Virginia and I believed in the public school system," said Marty.
 “However, I also think it’s wonderful that we live in a society in which we have an opportunity to make a choice.
 In our own family, three of our children graduated from our public schools, and two graduated from Martin Luther High School.”